 In a DMG sensing session setup of a DMG sensing procedure, the sensing initiator and the sensing responder exchange DMG sensing capabilities.
-The capabilities include the types of DMG sensing and the roles the STA may assume for each of the supported DMG sensing types. .
+The capabilities include the types of DMG sensing and the roles the STA may assume for each of the supported DMG sensing types.
+The DMG Sensing Short Capabilities element (9.4.2.x1) [2], and the DMG Sensing Capabilities element (9.4.2.x) [1] contain the sensing capabilities of the DMG STA.

+The sensing capable (TBD MIB) PCP/AP STA shall convey the DMG Sensing Short Capabilities element in the DMG beacon and Announce frames.
+The PCP/AP shall set the Sensing Supported subfield of the Short Sensing Capabilities field to 1 to indicate it supports any type of sensing.

+The sensing capable (TBD MIB) DMG STA shall include the DMG Sensing Capabilities element (9.4.2.x) in the probe frames and the association frames.

+The PCP/AP STA may set up the DMG measurement with the non-PCP/AP STA capable of one of the DMG sensing types.

+The PCP/AP STA shall not initiate the DMG measurement setup with the non-PCP/AP STA if the STA is not capable of at least one of the DMG sensing types.

 To coordinate more than one sensing responder, the sensing initiator of DMG sensing shall be a PCP/AP STA.

 The sensing initiator may be capable of the roles of sensing transmitter, sensing receiver, both sensing transmitter and sensing receiver, or none of them.